paranumal/libparanumal/README.md

 cd ../

 ---
-### 4. Running the codes:
+### 3. Running the codes:

 The elliptic solver and flow solvers reside in sub-directories of the solver directory.
-Each sub-directory includes makefile, src directory, data directory (including header files for defining boundary conditions), and setups directory.
+Each sub-directory includes makefile, src directory, data directory (including header files for defining boundary conditions), okl kernel directory, and setups directory.
 The setups directory includes a number of example input files that specify input parameters for the solver.

-#### 4-0.
+#### 3-1.
 Build holmes elliptic example
 cd holmes/solvers/elliptic

 make -j

-#### 4-1.
+#### 3-2.
 Run elliptic example with provided quadrilateral set up file on a single device:
 ./ellipticMain setups/setupQuad2D.rc

-#### 4-2.
+#### 3-3.
 Run the same example with two devices:
 mpiexec -n 2 ./ellipticMain setups/setupQuad2D.rc